Lightweight Face Oils for Natural Glow

 Common Mistakes to Avoid

 Rubbing oil into skin creates friction, wastes product, and can cause irritation.
-Press palms flat against face, hold, and let warmth help oil absorb.
-This technique distributes oil evenly and is gentler on skin.
+Press palms flat against your face and hold.

 Frequently Asked Questions